 6A.
 Protection of judicial officers

-(1) A Judge or a magistrate has, in the performance of his or her functions as a Judge or a magistrate, the same protection and immunity as a Judge of the Supreme Court has in the performance of his or her duties as a Judge.
+(1) A judge or a magistrate has, in the performance of his or her functions as a judge or a magistrate, the same protection and immunity as a judge of the Supreme Court has in the performance of his or her duties as a judge.

-(2) A JP has, in the performance of his or her functions when constituting the Court, the same protection and immunity as a Judge of the Supreme Court has in the performance of his or her duties as a Judge.
+(2) A JP has, in the performance of his or her functions when constituting the Court, the same protection and immunity as a judge of the Supreme Court has in the performance of his or her duties as a judge.

 [Section 6A inserted by No. 59 of 2004 s.
 62.]

-Division 2 — Appointment of Judges and magistrates
+Division 2 — Appointment of judges and magistrates

 [Heading amended by No. 59 of 2004 s.
 73.]

-7. Appointment, terms, conditions, etc. of Judges
+7. Appointment, terms, conditions, etc. of judges

-(1) A Judge, or more than one Judge, shall be appointed by the Governor by commission under his hand on the recommendation of the Attorney General made after consultation with the Minister responsible for the administration of the Children and Community Services Act 2004.
+(1) A judge, or more than one judge, shall be appointed by the Governor by commission under his hand on the recommendation of the Attorney General made after consultation with the Minister responsible for the administration of the Children and Community Services Act 2004.

-(2) A person is not eligible for appointment as a Judge unless that person —
+(2) A person is not eligible for appointment as a judge unless that person —

 (a) is or has been a legal practitioner and has had not less than 8 years’ legal experience; or